 Program overview

-The Cloud Architecture & Administration graduate certificate program is designed to equip students with the essential knowledge and skills needed to thrive in a modern information technology (IT) environment.
-This program focuses on the effective and secure integration of IT infrastructure, including cloud services and traditional on-premises equipment.
-Students will also gain insights into privacy issues and legal considerations, learning how to mitigate associated risks.
-Additionally, the program emphasizes the development of leadership and management skills, which are crucial for career advancement in the IT field.
+The Cloud Architecture & Administration graduate certificate program is designed to equip students with the essential knowledge and skills needed to thrive in a modern information technology (IT) team.
+Participants will learn to effectively and securely integrate various IT infrastructures, including cloud services and traditional on-premises equipment.
+The program also emphasizes understanding privacy issues and legal considerations, along with strategies to mitigate associated risks.
+Students will develop leadership and management skills, enhancing their career advancement opportunities.
+An optional work-integrated learning experience allows students to apply their skills in real-world settings, culminating in a capstone project that synthesizes their learning throughout the program.

 Program structure

 The Cloud Architecture & Administration program is structured to provide a comprehensive learning experience over a duration of 2 semesters (8 months).
-The program is offered in a hybrid format, combining both online and in-person coursework, allowing for flexibility in learning.
+The program offers both full-time and part-time study options, accommodating various student needs.
 Key features of the program structure include:

-- Capstone project to integrate knowledge and skills
+• Capstone project that integrates knowledge and skills acquired throughout the program.

 Featured Experiences